-Choose an accountant who is monitored by a professional body or supported by the government.
+First of all, look at their credentials and whether they are monitored by a professional body or supported by the government.
 Based on where you are in the world, that could be a:

 - CPA, member of the Association of International Accountants, and member of the Institute of Financial Accountants